sparkfun/SparkFun_GNSS_Flex_System/flex_boards/SparkPNT_GNSS_Flex_Module_LG290P/docs/hardware_overview.md

 ### Power Consumption
-The power consumption of the LG290P GNSS module depends on the GNSS signals enabled and the positioning mode.
+The power consumption of the LG290P GNSS receiver depends on the GNSS signals enabled and the positioning mode.

 <div class="grid" markdown>